 The LibraryH3lp webclient for staff integrates tightly with LibraryH3lp's special features.
 It conveniently places transfer, send file, e-mail transcript, and block features in the chat window.
 It also displays the guest's IP address, referring URL, and any optional queue avatars, which can link to profile pages.

-Browsers: The webclient is tested and works with Chrome, Firefox, Safari, Opera, and Internet Explorer 11 and higher.
+Browsers: The webclient is tested and works with Chrome, Firefox, Safari, Opera, and Edge.

 Desktop Notifications provide excellent visual alerting, even if the webclient is minimized or buried in the background underneath many other application windows.
-Most browsers have built-in support for desktop notifications, but Internet Explorer does not.
+Most browsers have built-in support for desktop notifications.

 Sound alerts: New message sound alerts are available in all tested desktop web browsers.
 Users can choose from various sound alerts (Preferences area) or opt out of sound alerts completely.
 The guest's first message results in a sound alert that loops for all receiving operators until the chat is answered by someone.
 Subsequent messages from the guest result in one sound alert per message.